SilverBC/KIU_Artificial_Intelligence_Course/Week 6/Notes 6.md

 Text Processing Techniques:

 ### 1) Syntax and Semantics
-#### (1) Context-Free Grammar
+#### (1) Context-Free Gramma
-Abstracting sentence meaning in favor of representing it as it's formal Grammar Structure, for sentence "She saw the city" would be for example:
+Context-free grammars are studied in fields of theoretical computer science, compiler design, and linguistics.
+In the context of Natural language processing, it helps by Abstracting sentence meaning in favor of representing it as it's formal Grammar Structure, for sentence "She saw the city" would be for example:

 ```ascii
       S